CPO-STV: Finding the winners

 CPO-STV compares every possible outcome of an election to every other possible outcome to find the set of winners with the highest level of support, which is a variation of the Condorcet method.
 Usually, there is an outcome that wins every such contest, and it is this set of candidates who are elected.

-When two outcomes are compared one against another, a special method is used to give each a score and so determine which of the two is the winner.
+When two outcomes are compared, a special method is used to give each a score and so determine which is the winner.
 When comparing two outcomes, the steps are as follows: